Your Expert Guide to Credit Card Rewards

 In addition to the interest, credit card companies also collect money from annual fees and from charging merchants a percentage of each transaction.
 All of this is important for you as a credit card holder to be aware of before deciding to sign up for your next credit card rewards program.

-With that said, you still can earn free credit card rewards when paying off your balance in full each month.
+With that said, you still can earn rewards and pay off your balance in full each month, so you’re taking advantage of credit card rewards without digging yourself into a financial hole.

 Now, let’s break down the three different categories for credit card rewards.